MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 # Compute context for script execution on Machine Learning Server

-*Compute context* refers to the location of computations, as executed by revoscalepy for Python, or by the RevoScaleR interpreter for R on a Machine Learning Server or R Client.
+Both RevoScaleR and revoscalepy packages have functions that run in a remote compute context. *Compute context* refers to the location of computations, as executed by revoscalepy for Python, or by the RevoScaleR interpreter for R on a Machine Learning Server or R Client.
 The ability to switch a compute context means that you can push execution to an interpreter on another machine.

-Local is the default.
+Local is the default, supported on all platforms.
+Remote is a server-only feature.
+For example, script running on R Client on Windows might shift execution to Machine Learning Server in a Spark cluster to process data there.

 Switching to a remote compute context is typically done for two reasons:

 + Get better performance if the target system has more capability.
 + Minimize data transfer by bringing calculations to resident data.

-Remote compute context is available when you run Machine Learning Server on Spark, MapReduce, and SQL Server.

-You can switch the compute context from local to remote using functions from RevoScaleR and revoscalepy.
+On distributed platforms, such as Hadoop processing frameworks (Spark and MapReduce), functions that execute in parallel distribute workload execution on all available cores and nodes.
+This capability translates into high performance computing for predictive and statistical analysis of big data in your cluster.

 ## List of compute contexts

-The revoscalepy library only supports the local compute context, RxSpark, and RxInSqlServer.
+The revoscalepy library only supports the local compute context, and remote context through RxSpark, and RxInSqlServer.
 It does not support remote executiong on Hadoop MapReduce in this release.
 On a Spark cluster, revoscalepy can execute locally or remote.
 Recall that spark must be 2.0-2.4 over Hadoop Distributed File System (HDFS).

 The RevoScaleR library supports the compute contexts in the following table.